Stepfather III

 Stepfather III (also known as Stepfather III: Father's Day) is a 1992 American horror film directed and written by Guy Magar.
 It stars Robert Wightman, Priscilla Barnes, David Tom, and Season Hubley.
-It is the sequel to the 1989 film Stepfather II, and the third installment in the The Stepfather film series.
+It is the sequel to the 1989 film Stepfather II, and the third installment in The Stepfather film series.
 The film follows a serial killer seeking out another family to become a part of, using plastic surgery to disguise himself from the authorities.
 Unlike the previous two installments, Stepfather III was released made-for-television and Terry O'Quinn does not star in the title role.

 Plot

-Four years after the events of Stepfather II, Gene F. Clifford escapes from the same institution in Puget Sound he was placed in.
-He seeks out a surgeon to alter his appearance.
-Gene kills the doctor by slitting his throat with a saw and makes his way to Deer View, where he acquires an identity, Keith Grant, as well as a cottage and a job at a nursery.
+After surviving being stabbed with a hammer at the church in Palm Meadows, Los Angeles at the end of the previous film, Jerry Blake escapes from the same institution in Puget Sound, Washington he was placed in 4 years ago.
+He seeks out a surgeon to alter his appearance using no anesthesia after a few days of healing.
+Jerry kills the doctor by slitting his throat with a saw and makes his way to Deer View, where he acquires an identity, Keith Grant as well as a cottage and a job at a nursery.
 Keith meets principal Christine Davis and her son Andy, who uses a wheelchair after an accident, although doctors believe his continued inability to walk is psychosomatic.
 Keith and Christine begin dating.
 A recent boyfriend of Christine who has been monitoring them approaches Keith at his house to warn him off.
 Keith kills him with a shovel and buries the body in his garden.

 Keith and Christine marry, despite Andy's misgivings.
 Andy's father Steve offers Andy the chance to spend the summer with his family and attend a school for the gifted, and Andy decides to take his father up on the offer, despite Keith's protests.
 Keith begins courting Jennifer Ashley, planning to marry her after murdering Christine.
 Keith murders his boss with a rake when Thompson teases him about spotting Keith cheating on Christine with Jennifer.
 Keith returns home with an axe to kill Christine, but finds that Andy has returned and changes his mind.
 However, Keith calls Andy "Nicky" which puzzles Christine, though Keith gives her an explanation.
 Jennifer meets Christine while enrolling Nicky in school; Christine is struck by the name Nicky, coupled with Jennifer mentioning the remote road outside town she and Nicky have rented a house on, which Christine thinks might be Keith's former cottage, which he has sub leased.
 Keith stops by the school and sees them together and panics.
 Later, he denies knowing Jennifer.